jgehrcke/goeffel/README.md

 This can be a useful metric, but please be aware of its meaning and limitations.
-To put this into perspective, in an experiment I have seen that the following can happen within a second of real time (observed via `iostat -x 1 | grep xvdh` and via direct monitoring of `/proc/diskstats`): 3093 userspace write requests served, merged into 22 device write requests, yielding a total of 120914 milliseconds "spent writing", resulting in a mean write latency of 25 ms. But
+To put this into perspective, in an experiment I have seen that the following can happen within a second of real-time (observed via `iostat -x 1 | grep xvdh` and via direct monitoring of `/proc/diskstats`): 3093 userspace write requests served, merged into 22 device write requests, yielding a total of 120914 milliseconds "spent writing", resulting in a mean write latency of 25 ms. But